josemiguely/TreeCalculator/README.md

 The operations this program can evaluate are the following: Addition, Multiplication, Subtraction, Division, And, Or, Transformation (example: From Binary to Integer), Logical Negation.

+Maven is used to manage the program dependencies.

 This program was an assignment for the course "Metodologías de Diseño y Programación" in Universidad de Chile for educational purpouses.

 An example of the program is the following: